ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 Additionally, each connection ID MUST be used on packets sent from only one local address.
 At any time, an endpoint MAY change to a new connection ID on a local address already in use.
-An endpoint that migrates to a new local address may wish to retire all connection IDs that were used on the previous address using the CONNECTION_ID_FINISHED frame.
-This allows the server to provide new connection IDs which are valid on any address until first use.
+An endpoint that migrates to a new local address SHOULD retire all connection IDs that were used on the previous address using the CONNECTION_ID_FINISHED frame.

 ## Matching Packets to Connections {#packet-handling}